Erection problems - aftercare

 - Common side effects of these medicines include flushing, upset stomach, headache, nasal congestion, back pain, and dizziness.

 Many herbs and dietary supplements are marketed to help sexual performance or desire.
 None of these remedies have been proven effective for treating ED.
-Talk to your doctor to see if any of these treatments is right for you.
+Talk to your provider to see if any of these treatments is right for you.

 To end an erection you may try to repeat climax and apply a cold pack to your genitalia (wrap the pack in a cloth first).
 Never go to sleep with an erection.